telehack-foundation/.github/basic.md

 ### `PRINT expression`

-Prints a expression to the screen
+Prints an expression to the screen

 ```
 10  A = 5